“Flint and the Rock Daughter”: Women of the water crisis inspire a new myth

 Wilson, of Grand Rapids, grew up in Flint.
 He was head of the Convention and Visitors’ Bureau featured painfully in Michael Moore’s 1989 “Roger and Me.”
 Later he was president of the Ruth Mott Foundation, and now, president of the Frey Foundation.
 His mother and sister still live in Flint and he returns often to play drums in a garage band with old friends.

-With the subtitle, “A Feminist Exploration of the Flint Water Crisis,” Thomas-Jackson and Wilson’s narrative and analysis recently were featured at “Seeing Red,” a conference of the Assissi Institute in Mystic, Connecticut.
-Long interested in the work of the psychologist Carl Jung, Wilson had recently completed a certificate in Jungian analysis through the Institute, and when he and Thomas-Jackson saw the call for submissions for the October conference, they thought their ideas might find a receptive audience.
+With the subtitle, “A Feminist Exploration of the Flint Water Crisis,” Thomas-Jackson and Wilson said their narrative and analysis fit in well at the “Seeing Red” conference sponsored by the Assisi Institute.
+The institute, which describes itself as an “international center for the study of archetypal patterns,” is built around the work of psychologist Carl Jung.
+Long interested in Jung’s work, Wilson had recently completed a certificate in Jungian analysis through the Institute, and when he and Thomas-Jackson saw the call for submissions for the October conference, they thought their ideas might find a receptive audience.

 The purpose of “Seeing Red” was, according to its website, “Illuminating the archetypal roots of feminine oppression through a deep integration of the analytic and artistic in order to give voice and image to authentic identities of women.”
 Wilson said he and Thomas-Jackson were told their proposal was “the best they’d ever received.”